Seattle Is Winning the War on the Car Commute

 Despite massive job growth, just 25 percent of workers drove themselves in 2017.

-Seattle is the fastest growing city in the U.S., thanks largely to Amazon’s addition of 35,000 employees since 2010.
+Seattle is among the fastest growing cities in the U.S., thanks largely to Amazon’s addition of 35,000 employees since 2010.
 For all the economic benefits that come with growth, it has also created a variety of civic headaches, crippling traffic chief among them.

 But thanks in part to considerable efforts by the region’s largest employers, the share of commuters driving solo into downtown Seattle is on a dramatic decline.

 Just 25 percent of workers traveling into the center city drove themselves, according to the results of the latest annual commuter survey by the Seattle Department of Transportation and nonprofit partner Commute Seattle.
-This is the lowest share since the city started keeping track in 2010, and a reduction of nine percent over the past year.
+This is the lowest share since the city started keeping track in 2010.

 The number of cars is also trending downwards, according to responses collected among 1,784 downtown workers.
 While Seattle has gained about 60,000 jobs since 2010, there are approximately 4,500 fewer single-occupancy vehicles.

-Note: *CORRECTION: A previous version of this article misstated the average number of morning transit trips as 41,500.
-That is the number of trips gained.